corda/token-sdk/design/design.md

 #### TokenType

-A `TokenType` is an overarching interface for all things related to types fo tokens.
+A `TokenType` is an overarching interface for all things related to types of tokens.

 As it suggests, `TokenType` refers to a "type of thing" as opposed to the vehicle which is used to assign units of a token to a particular owner.
-For that we use the  `NonFungibleToken` state for assigning non-fungible tokens to a holder and the `FungibleToken` state for assigning amounts of some fungible token to an holder.
+For that we use the  `NonFungibleToken` state for assigning non-fungible tokens to a holder and the `FungibleToken` state for assigning amounts of some fungible token to a holder.

 The interface implements `TokenizableAssetInfo` because in almost all cases, the `TokenType` must define the nominal display unit of a single `TokenType`.
 For example, JYP has zero fraction digits, whereas most currencies have two fraction digits.
 Therefore, to be able to reason about amounts of tokens arithmetically, we must define the fraction digits.